julsraemy/prezi/md/intro-open-data-2024.md

 * Cantonal platform officially launched in 2019 (pilot project in 2017-2018)
 * Plateform based on opendatasoft
 * Own Metadata schema which comprises some DCAT and DCAT-AP CH properties.
 JSON API to explore the catalogue and the datasets.
 Dedicated dashboard.
-Own Dataset Identifier
+Opaque identifier per dataset.

 https://data.bs.ch/